frankframework/frankframework/CONTRIBUTING.md

 - Click the link "Eclipse IDE for Enterprise Java and Web Developers".
 A page opens with a big Download button to the right.
 Skip that one because it is an installer.
 Click a link to the left of that, under "Download Links".
 We tested our instructions with version 2021-12, but older versions should also work.
 Note that 64-bit Eclipse doesn't work with 32-bit JRE/JDK (doesn't start without any message).
 To install Eclipse, just unzip your download to a directory of your choice.
 - You may get an error "path too long".
 You can fix that by giving your .zip file a shorter name and trying again.
 - Download the Lombok library.
 This is easier than letting Maven do the download and then finding the .jar file in Eclipse.
 Browse to https://projectlombok.org/.
 On the top menu, choose "Download".
-- Download version 1.18.12.
+- Download version 1.18.22.
 You need the link "older versions" to find that version.
 - Run the .jar you downloaded.
 Under Windows you can double-click it.
 - You see a GUI.
 The GUI may automatically find your Eclipse installation.
 If this does not work, use the button "Specify location".
 - Press Install / Update.
 - If you have trouble with these instructions, then you can get help on the https://projectlombok.org/ site.
 On the top menu, choose "install" | "Eclipse".
-- The Frank!Framework can only run on Java 8.
-Please install a Java 8 JDK in addition to the JRE that is included in your Eclipse installation.
-You can find it [here](https://www.azul.com/downloads/?package=jdk).
-This is the Zulu OpenJDK, so no issues with copyright.

 ### Configure Eclipse

 - If you want to change -vm options in `eclipse.ini`, please be aware that that option is present already.
 Update the existing option and do not introduce a duplicate -vm.

-MHD: Does this still apply?
-I did not apply it while trying out.
-Later the build failed and I applied this.
-The build still failed.
-The build also failed when I replaced the Zulu JDK with the Oracle JDK again.

-- You need to adjust `eclipse.ini` to avoid problems with Lombok, see https://stackoverflow.com/questions/69218106/eclipse-not-able-to-open-java-files-unable-to-make-protected-final-java-lang.
-Please append the following lines:

-      --illegal-access=warn
-      --add-opens java.base/java.lang=ALL-UNNAMED

 - Start Eclipse and close Welcome.
 - Make sure that the default text file line delimiter is set to Unix and default encoding is set to UTF-8: Window, Preferences, General, Workspace, New text file line delimiter: Unix, Text file encoding: UTF-8.

-- There are a few unit tests that only run when a JDK is available; a JRE is not sufficient for them.
-Let Eclipse run unit tests using a JDK, as follows.
-Go to Window | Preferences.
-Go to Java | Installed JREs.
-Press Add... and browse to an installation directory of a JDK.
-Finally, make it the default by clicking the checkbox.
-- You may have to delete the JRE that came with Eclipse.
+MHD: Test that the unit tests work with the default JRE.

 ### Import the source code